GNOME/totem/README.md

 If the problem happens with a single video, please make sure to share it either through the issue tracker, or through a third-party service if the file is too big.

+## Thanks

+- Paul Cooper for sponsoring the Telestrator mode
+- Lyndon Drake for sponsoring the video zooming feature
+- Ryan Thiessen for sponsoring the Mozilla plugin
+- Fluendo for sponsoring Ronald Bultje and Tim-Philipp Müller's work on GStreamer backend
+- Collabora for sponsoring Tim-Philipp Müller's work on GStreamer backend